bean-mhm/realbloom/USAGE.md

 ![An HDR image loaded as the convolution kernel](images/tutorial/5-kernel-1.png)

-The image might look slightly different from before, that's because we are using the AgX view transform.
 Let's adjust the kernel exposure and contrast until we like it.

 ![Adjusting the kernel exposure and contrast](images/tutorial/5-kernel-2.png)

-Now, since most outer parts of the kernel are black, we can crop it to increase performance.
+Since most outer parts of the kernel are black, we can crop it to increase performance.
 To determine the right amount of cropping, I'll maximize my kernel exposure, and slowly decrease the crop amount until it barely touches the edges of the pattern.

 > Ctrl+Click on a slider to type a custom value.

 ![Cropping the kernel](images/tutorial/5-kernel-3.png)

-Don't forget to dial down the kernel exposure after cropping.
-Let's finalize our kernel by increasing the scale a little bit.
+Let's finalize our kernel by lowering the exposure back.

 ![Kernel parameters](images/tutorial/5-kernel-4.png)

 ## Convolution Method

-At the time of writing this, RealBloom provides 3* ways to do convolution.
+RealBloom provides 3* ways to do convolution.

  - **FFT CPU**: This method uses the [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) and the [convolution theorem](https://en.wikipedia.org/wiki/Convolution_theorem) to perform convolution in a much shorter timespan.
 So far, this is the fastest implementation available.